CPK Insurance

 The state data provided shows an average premium range of $33 to $135 per month, but esthetician insurance cost in Idaho varies by services offered, location, claims history, property needs, and whether you choose bundled coverage.

-Idaho requires businesses to maintain proof of general liability coverage for most commercial leases, so a salon booth rental or spa suite agreement may ask for documentation before you start operating.
+Most commercial leases in Idaho require proof of general liability coverage, so a salon booth rental or spa suite agreement may ask for documentation before you start operating.

 Yes.
 Esthetician professional liability in Idaho is designed for claims tied to professional errors, negligence, omissions, or treatment-related client claims, while esthetician general liability insurance is more about bodily injury, property damage, slip and fall, and other third-party claims.